Research-Center-Data-Intelligence/CHIMP/README.md

 1. Fork this repository and clone the fork to your local machine.
 2. Install Docker and Docker Compose.
 Use this [manual](https://docs.docker.com/desktop/features/wsl/) for Windows install.
-3. [DEPRECATED][OPTIONAL] Download the docker-data.zip [here](https://drive.google.com/file/d/1ILWH1V4SOSCMbYuRBi4xylDAPRm3WG0B/view?usp=sharing) and extract it into the docker-data folder
-4. Run `docker-compose build` in the root of the repository and on success `docker-compose up`
+3. Run `docker-compose build` in the root of the repository and on success `docker-compose up`
-5. [OPTIONAL] Initialize the database.
+4. [OPTIONAL] Initialize the database.
 Create a Python venv.
 Navigate to folder `initialize_empty_CHIMP` and execute `pip3 install --no-cache-dir -r initialize_requirements.txt -c constraints.txt` and on success execute  `initialize_populate_empty_CHIMP.ipynb`
-5. Open your browser and navigate to the datastore dashboard on `http://localhost:9001`
-6. On the datastore dashboard, go to "Access Keys" and click on "Create access key"
-7. Add the access key and secret key created here to the `.env` file in the root of the CHIMP project
-8. Open your browser and navigate to `http://localhost:5252`
+5. Open your browser and navigate to `http://localhost:5252`
-9. Allow the CHIMP front-end to use your webcam.
+6. Allow the CHIMP front-end to use your webcam.
-10. Click on browse and select the calibration-data.zip (which can be downloaded on Teams).
-11. Click on "Train New Model" and wait for the training to finish.
-    - You can monitor the training progress in the terminal by running `docker logs -f experimentation-server`.
-12. Once the training is finished, navigate to `http://localhost:8999` (MLFlow).
-13. Click on "Models" and select "onnx emotion model".
-14. Click on the last model and set the model to "Production" by changing the "stage" setting at the top of the screen.
-    - [OPTIONAL] Click on the second to last model and sit the model to "Staging" by changing the "stage" setting at the top of the screen.
-15. Refresh the CHIMP front-end.
-You should now see percentages of the detected emotions.

 To run the GPU enabled version of CHIMP use the "gpu" profile as follows: `docker-compose --profile gpu up -d`.
 To only run the external services, such as MLFlow and RabbitMQ (e.g. when running the Python code directly on the host), use the "services" profile as